Welcome foolish mortals

 It all begins with an idea, and a mouse…

 TL; DR: I’m putting myself through uncomfortable shit this year so I can heal some old wounds, learn self-discipline, and get financially stable along the way.
-The way I’m going to do this is a No-Buy Year.
+The way I’m going to do this is a No-Buy Year and creating content about Disney.

 This isn’t a vanity project.
 It’s about trying to finally learn how to have self-discipline.
-The format I’m choosing to do this in is a “No-Buy Year” (which will be explained below in case you aren’t a Beauty YouTube junkie like me).
+The format I’m choosing to do this in is a “No-Buy Year” (which will be explained below in case you aren’t a YouTube junkie like me).
 I decided to start a website because while I do plan to make videos, I also find that I can communicate better when I write.
 It will also serve as a journal of sorts, tracking my progress and setbacks.
+I will also be spending some of the downtime that I will gain from not shopping by creating blog posts and possibly videos about Disney Parks as well as other Disney related topics!
+These posts will be hosted on this site.

 A bit about me so you can better undstand why I’m doing this, and if you see yourself here and may want to follow along.

-I’m (nearly) 40.
-Single (though right now I am dating someone).
+I’m 41.
+Single.
 Cat mom x 2.
+Disney Adult.
 Importantly I’m an only child.
 In fact, I was an only grandchild on my mom’s side until I was 10 or 11.
 If that’s not the life you’ve ever had, imagine getting hoards of gifts at Christmas and birthdays (almost exactly 1 month later) that could rival Mount Olympus.
 I was also the product of divorced parents, who would eventually re-marry and later divorce again, so I had MANY families to get gifts from at holidays.

 I was also lucky to have grown up in a household where we weren’t struggling financially.
 When I was 5-7 my step-dad was in law school so once he graduated we were ok financially.
 We were never rolling in dough, but it wasn’t a struggle (at least as far as I could tell as a kid anyway).